tdoan5/ML5800/README.md

 When you login successfully, open `Terminal` and run `jupyter-notebook`.

-Click `logout` when you complete your task.
+Note: Remember to `logout` when you complete your task.

 _______
 ### III) Run graphical programs remotely